 As I will show below (§2), Kant takes cognition to be built up out of several 'steps' (Stufen), involving different 'acts' of 'representation' (Vorstellung) by our 'mind' (Gemüt) and eventually involving 'consciousness' (Bewußtsein).
-Yet as Kant's successors were quick to point out, Kant seemed to presuppose, problematically, that representation and consciousness themselves were already well-understood.
-They also complained that Kant also had said very little about the nature of mental activity in general.
+Yet, as Kant's successors were quick to point out, Kant seemed to presuppose, problematically, that representation and consciousness themselves were already well understood.
+They also complained that Kant had said very little about the nature of mental activity in general.

 These perceived shortcomings led later Idealists to rethink Kant's analysis of mind from the ground up.
-As we will see, Reinhold (§3), Fichte (§4), Schelling (§5), and Hegel (§6) can all be viewed as attempting to identify and articulate deeper, philosophically more satisfactory - and when necessary, revisionary - foundations for a distinctively post-Kantian cognitive psychology, by relentlessly insisting on the need for philosophical investigation into the conditions for the possibility of consciousness, representation, and even the mind itself - all of which they felt Kant had left shrouded in darkness.1
+As we will see, Reinhold (§3), Fichte (§4), Schelling (§5), and Hegel (§6) can all be viewed as attempting to identify and articulate deeper, philosophically more satisfactory - and when necessary, revisionary - foundations for a distinctively post-Kantian cognitive psychology, by relentlessly insisting on the need for philosophical investigation into the conditions for the possibility of consciousness, representation, and even the mind itself - all of which they felt Kant had left shrouded in darkness.1 of Kant's Critique of Pure Reason is that, with respect to key propositions of traditional metaphysics, concerning the existence of God, our own freedom, and our immortality, we have to 'deny knowledge [das Wissen aufheben] in order to make room for faith [Glaube]' (Bxxx).
+Kant understands knowledge to consist in the 'holding-true' (Fürwahrhalten) of a true proposition or 'judgment' (Urteil) for objectively sufficient grounds or reasons (cf. B848f).
+To establish this epistemological conclusion, Kant's method is to look first to our cognitive psychology, i.e., to examine the more primitive mental acts responsible for forming judgments about such objects in the first place, by looking at the more familiar process by which we judge about everyday real objects in our 'cognition' of objects in the mental activity he calls 'experience' (Erfahrung).

-§2.
-Kant
+2. Kant